-If you’re moving to South Africa, most nationalties can drive using a valid foreign license.
+If you’re moving to South Africa, most nationalities can drive using a valid foreign license.
 This is generally good news, as applying for a South African driver’s license can be a slow process for foreigners in some areas, who are required to submit various paperwork.
-However, after one year of official residency, foreigners are typically required to apply for a driver’s license in South Africa.
+However, after one year of official residency, foreigners typically must apply for a driver’s license in South Africa.

-This guide explains the validity of your international driving licence in South Africa, plus the conditions for getting a driver’s licence in South Africa or exchanging a foreign licence, how to apply for a South African drivers licence and advice on taking the South African driving test.
+This guide explains the validity of your international driving license in South Africa, plus the conditions for getting a driver’s license in South Africa or exchanging a foreign license, how to apply for a South African driver’s license and advice on taking the South African driving test.

 Who needs a South African driver’s license?

-To drive in South Africa, you’ll need to have a valid driving licence from your country of residence.
-If the language on your current driving licence is not English, you will need an International Driver’s Permit (IDP) in South Africa; otherwise you are subject to a fine if the authorities require your documents.
+To drive in South Africa, you’ll need to have a valid driving license from your country of residence.
+If the language on your current driving license is not English, you will need an International Driver’s Permit (IDP) in South Africa; otherwise, you are subject to a fine if the authorities require your documents.
 An IDP can be applied for at any driving authority in your home country or in South Africa, as well as online.

 Provided your license remains valid in your home country, you can continue to use it as visitor but you will need to convert it to a South African driver’s license one within a year of receiving your residence permit in South Africa.